 Property Description: The Adams Camp property consists of 513-acres of mixed northern hardwood forest interlaced with a variety of recreation trails.
 The Ranch Brook runs through the northern edge of the property and is known to support a population of brook trout.
 Hunting, recreation and timber management have been the predominate uses of the property over the past 100+ years.
 The property sits adjacent to the Ranch Valley, a historic winter recreation area that supported the birth of skiing in Stowe.
 Trails found on the Adams Camp property, including portions of the Catamount Trail and Stowe Derby Trail, provides access to a large trail network in Ranch Valley, Mt Mansfield State Forest and private trails owned by Trapp Family Lodge.
 During the summer months, the trails are used by hikers, bikers, hunters and other outdoor enthusiasts.

-Public Access: The Adams Camp property is open to the public for a number of non-motorized recreational activities including hunting, swimming, fishing, hiking, cross-country skiing, snowshoeing, mountain biking, wildlife observation, nature study and other pedestrian uses.
+Public Access: The Adams Camp property is open to the public for a number of non-motorized recreational activities including hunting, swimming, fishing, hiking, cross-country skiing, snowshoeing, mountain biking, hunting, wildlife observation, nature study and other pedestrian uses.
 E-bikes are not permitted.
 Primary access to the property is via Ranch Brook Road or the Haul Road.
-Skiers and riders wishing to use the full network of maintained trails should purchase passes and access the trails through Trapp Family Lodge.
+Skiers and riders wishing to use the full network of maintained trails should purchase a trail pass and access the trails through Trapp Family Lodge.

 “We can save this forest - representing the soul of our collective skiing heritage - for generations of skiers to come.”